cambridge-ceu/csd3/usage.md

 #  Z - The Z-score of the SNP.
 #  N - Sample size of the SNP.
 ```
+where snp150.txt from UCSC is described at the SUMSTATS repository, [https://github.com/jinghuazhao/SUMSTATS](https://github.com/jinghuazhao/SUMSTATS).
 ```python
 for chrom in $(seq 22)
 do